-You have been invited to participate in a focus group with other participants from the Behavioral Aspects of PrEP Counseling for Intermittent Exposure (HPTN 067) study.
+You have been invited to participate in a focus group with other participants from the ADAPT study: A Phase II, Randomized, Open-Label, Pharmacokinetic and Behavioral Study of the Use of Intermittent Oral Emtricitabine/Tenofovir Disoproxil Fumarate Pre-Exposure Prophylaxis (PrEP) (HPTN 067).
 A focus group is a discussion among a small group of people about a specific set of topics.
 Focus groups are led by a focus group leader.
 The comments made by focus group participants are studied by researchers to learn more about what participants believe concerning the topics that they discuss in the group.
 The goal of this study is to find out more about whether people can take a drug that may prevent HIV infection and what that experience is like for them.
 The purpose of this focus group is to help us learn more about:

-- How you feel about taking Truvada® according to the schedule in your group. - How taking part in this study made you feel about your risk for HIV. - Whether you told your partners, friends and families about taking part in this study. - How you feel about working with the staff at the study clinic.
+- How you feel about taking Truvada® according to the schedule in your pill-taking schedule group. - How taking part in this study made you feel about your risk for HIV. - Whether you told your partners, friends and families about taking part in this study. - How you feel about working with the staff at the study clinic.

 Approximately 36 to 48 participants at [insert site] will take part in these focus groups.
-Approximately 6-8 participants at [insert site] in 6 focus groups (2 focus groups per arm).
+Approximately 6-8 participants at [insert site] in 6 focus groups (2 focus groups per pill-taking schedule group).
 These focus groups will take place sometime after your Week 34 study visit.
-An equal number of people will take part in focus groups at [insert other site] for a total of 72 to 96 participants between (insert site) and (insert other site).
+An equal number of people will take part in focus groups at [insert other sites] for a total of about 108 to 144 participants at all sites.
 The information from these focus groups will help us better understand what we learn from the rest of the study.
 We hope the information we learn will help us reduce the number of people who become infected with HIV in the future.